This musk-ox is taking a break in the snow.

 Courtesy of Corel Photography

 Musk-ox and caribou are the largest herbivores in the tundra region.
 Both can grow to over 600 pounds!
 Musk-ox stay in the tundra all year long.
 They have very thick fur that protects them from the harsh winter weather.
+Scientists aren't sure what category to put musk-ox in.
+They are sort of a combination of sheep, goats and cattle.

 Musk-ox have a unique way to defend themselves.
 They travel in groups of ten to thirty.
 When they feel threaten, the adults gather in a square with the young in the middle.
 With their horns facing out, these large animals can protect themselves from carnivores.